-Bladder incontinence is increasingly likely in the later stages of dementia and some people will also experience bowel incontinence.
+Bladder incontinence is increasingly likely in the later stages of dementia.
 If you’re caring for someone at home, you’ll need a continence assessment and advice from the community nursing team about management and care.
 Your GP can arrange this for you.

 Eating, appetite and weight loss